 The per capita income in Milton in 2018 was $71,323, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $285,292 for a family of four.

-Milton is a very ethnically-diverse city.
+Milton is an extremely ethnically-diverse city.
 The people who call Milton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Milton include English, Irish, Italian, and Polish.
+The greatest number of Milton residents report their race to be White, followed by Asian.
+Important ancestries of people in Milton include English, German, Irish, Italian, and French.

 The most common language spoken in Milton is English.
 Other important languages spoken here include Spanish and Langs. of India.